abhilashgupta/SecureWebDev/README.md

             Post login, the page doesn't redirect to the shopping page (couldn't figure this out.)
             The user sees a link to go to the shopping list page.
 Project P4 -  Apart from the above mentioned case, is done.
+Project P4 - The above part is acceptable behaviour according to the tutor.
+Leaving it at that.
+Some vulnerabilities exposed.
+Will come back to patch them up.
+Project P5 is done.